-- The “battle board” is double sided; one side for land combat, and the other for naval.
+- The “battle board” is double sided — one side for land combat, and the other for naval.
 Either side of the battle board is resolved from the bottom row (infantry) all the way up to the top row (bombers).
-This Battle board layout made it easy for me to make a bunch of fun “gut” reactions.
+This battle board’s layout made it consistently easy for me to make a bunch of fun “gut” reactions.

-- While the game has many phases, players can execute many of them simultaneously with one another, which means less downtime.
+- While the game has multiple phases, players can execute many of them simultaneously with one another, which means less downtime.
 Nothing wrong with that!